web3privacy/web3privacy/README.md

 ## DID
 - [KILT](https://www.kilt.io) - A blockchain identity protocol for issuing self-sovereign, verifiable credentials and decentralized identifiers
 - [MBuddy](https://mbuddy.metamirror.space) - Web 3.0+ identity infrastructure
+- [Web3ID](https://www.dock.io/web3id) - Privacy-preserving user verification for Web3
+- [Anonybit](https://www.anonybit.io) - Anonybit’s revolutionary, patented solution offers a decentralized framework that strengthens compliance, protects identity, and secures personal assets (focus on biometrics)
+- [Polygon ID](https://polygon.technology/polygon-id/) - Polygon ID is a blockchain-native identity system with programmable privacy that empowers people and enables the creation of trusted interactions with web3 services.
+- [Dmail Network](https://dmail.ai) - Construct DID in Web3.0, Not Just an Email.
+- [Litentry](https://litentry.com) - A decentralized identity aggregator, providing the structure and tools to empower you and your identity.

+## DAO
+- [AnyDAO](https://www.anydao.app) - Vote aggregation across different blockchain networks with adjustable privacy settings which controls the visibility of the voting

 ## Bridge
 - [Shinobi](https://www.sbtc.ninja) - Privacy Solution for Bitcoin Using the Secret Network